davidbr5264/url2xray/README.md

 This is a rebuild after the previous version accumulated a lot of feature surface (mux, fragment, cert pinning, ECH, custom domain routing, fingerprint overrides, round-trip import, pre-export validation, per-OS TUN routing commands, a committed test suite).
 All of that got cut in favor of doing the core job well.
 If you need any of it, the generated JSON is a normal xray-core config — hand-edit it, or ask for a specific feature to be added back deliberately rather than by default.

+## Cleanup pass

+Did a full line-by-line read-through of the file looking for inconsistencies rather than new features.
+Found two real things:

+- **A real bug**: the Hysteria2 compatibility warning was written as `outputWarning.innerHTML = '...'` (overwrite) instead of `+=` (append).
+Harmless on its own, but if the device was set to Android/iOS *and* the parsed server was Hysteria2, this silently wiped out the "most apps don't use this file" caveat that had just been added right before it.
+Fixed to append like every other warning does.
+- **Dead-weight JSON on Windows**: the `dns.hosts` bootstrap block was always included with three fixed entries, but with the default IP-form DNS servers (`https://1.1.1.1/dns-query`), none of those entries were ever actually referenced by anything — they were inert.
+Made this dynamic: it now only includes a `hosts` entry for a domain-named DoH hostname if that hostname is actually present in the configured DNS server list.
+Default output no longer carries unused bootstrap entries; customizing the DNS field to a domain-form endpoint (like `https://cloudflare-dns.com/dns-query`) now correctly produces exactly the one bootstrap entry needed for it — nothing more, nothing less.

+Verified both with the exact scenario that exposed the first bug (Android device + Hysteria2 link — both warnings now show together), and confirmed the `hosts` block is absent by default and appears correctly scoped when needed.

+## Device type: Windows, macOS, Linux, Android, iOS

+An honest note before the feature list: since TUN mode was removed, the `config.json` itself barely differs across desktop OSes — a `mixed` SOCKS+HTTP inbound is identical cross-platform in xray-core.
+So "device type" mostly changes DNS structure and practical setup guidance, not some fictional per-OS JSON schema.
+Verified this by checking how real Android/iOS clients actually document their own import flow, rather than assuming.

+- **Windows** — follows the structure of the config you uploaded: `dns.hosts` bootstraps well-known DoH hostnames (so resolving them doesn't depend on DNS that isn't working yet), plus a plain fast resolver scoped to `geosite:private` with `skipFallback`, ahead of the encrypted DoH catch-all.
+(Adapted to globally-neutral Cloudflare/Google IPs rather than the China-specific DNSPod resolver in the original — the *structure* is what's being followed, not a locale-specific server choice that wouldn't suit everyone.)
+- **macOS / Linux** — the simpler flat DoH list (as before), plus a practical setup tip: `networksetup -setsocksfirewallproxy` for macOS, `export ALL_PROXY=socks5://...` for Linux.
+- **Android / iOS — an honest caveat, not a fake JSON difference.** Real clients (v2rayNG, NekoBox, HiddifyNG, Shadowrocket, Streisand, Quantumult X) import the original share link or a subscription URL directly — they don't consume a raw xray-core `config.json` the way v2rayN does.
+Selecting either of these shows that plainly, rather than pretending this file is the normal workflow there.
+It's still generated correctly and is genuinely useful if you're running xray-core directly (e.g. via Termux on Android), just not for the mainstream app experience.

+## New: warning for VLESS with no transport security on a public address

+Read through xray-core's own VLESS docs page fully (not just search snippets this time) and found an explicit WARNING box: VLESS with no outer TLS/REALITY layer is only intended for a private/local peer, or when VLESS Encryption is configured — anything else sends traffic with zero transport-layer encryption.
+This tool now surfaces that as a warning when it applies: `security: none`, no VLESS Encryption string, and the server address isn't a private IP/`.local`/`.lan`/`localhost`.
+Correctly stays silent for private addresses, for links that do specify VLESS Encryption, and for anything using real TLS/REALITY — verified all four combinations explicitly.

+Also confirmed while reading that page: the VLESS Encryption string format (`mlkem768x25519plus.native.0rtt.<padding-blocks>.<key>`) is exactly as complex as it looks, and this tool's approach of passing it through completely opaquely — never trying to parse, validate, or reconstruct it — is the correct one; xray-core's own docs recommend generating it via `xray vlessenc` rather than hand-building it, which is exactly what a hand-off/pass-through approach respects.

+## "Private" now covers domains too, not just IPs

+Re-reading the reference config once more turned up one clear thing still missing: it bypasses private/local traffic with **two** rules, not one — `geoip:private` for IPs and `geosite:private` for domains (router admin panels, local mDNS-style hostnames, etc.).
+This tool only had the IP rule.
+The "Route private/LAN traffic directly" checkbox now adds both together.

+Deliberately *not* changed to match the reference: `routing.domainStrategy` stays `IPIfNonMatch` rather than the reference's `AsIs` — it gives the private-bypass rules a better chance of catching a domain that resolves to a private IP but isn't on the `geosite:private` list, which matters more now that domain-based bypass exists too, not less.

+## Hysteria2: obfuscation and cert pinning were being silently dropped

+Re-checked the actual canonical `hysteria2://` URI spec (v2.hysteria.network) — it defines `obfs`, `obfs-password`, `sni`, `insecure`, and `pinSHA256` as standard query params.
+This tool was only ever reading `sni`/`insecure`; `obfs`/`obfs-password`/`pinSHA256` were silently thrown away.

+- **`pinSHA256`** now maps straight to `tlsSettings.pinnedPeerCertSha256` — simple, safe, standard.
+- **`obfs`/`obfs-password`** (Salamander obfuscation) now maps to `hysteriaSettings.udpmasks`, xray-core's actual current field for this (confirmed via a real xray-core GitHub issue showing the correct shape — it's *not* a flat `obfs` field). **But** — that same issue (XTLS/Xray-core#5712) reports a currently-open, unresolved bug: xray-core's Salamander implementation can time out connecting to real Hysteria2 servers with obfuscation enabled, even with a correct password.
+Since silently dropping the obfuscation info would just produce a different, more confusing failure, it's included in the config, but the tool now shows a clear warning naming the specific issue when a link requests it — so a timeout has an actual explanation instead of being a mystery.

 ## Two more patterns adopted, plus an unrelated bug caught along the way

 - **QUIC excluded from sniffing when it's blocked anyway.** If "Block QUIC" is on, `destOverride` no longer includes `"quic"` — matches the reference config exactly; there's nothing to gain sniffing traffic that gets blocked outright before the sniffed result would ever matter.